 Skip to Content

-How to convince the leadership team to embrace your idea
+How to convince leadership to embrace your idea: a step-by-step guide

 Jamie Bell

-You’ve spent tons of time, energy, and enthusiasm building the foundation for an idea that you’re absolutely ITCHING to implement, but there’s one potential roadblock: the leadership team.
+You’ve spent tons of time, energy, and enthusiasm building the foundation for an idea that you’re absolutely ITCHING to implement, but there’s one potential roadblock: how to convince leadership.

 One of the most difficult parts of any role is dealing with the politics of persuasion, but we’ve found a framework that will make it much easier to win over the people in your organization with the power to approve or deny your initiative.
 And best of all, it will get you the tools and resources you need to bring your vision to life!